 Mark Robinson (1)

 1722-1799.
-He was born on 25 April 1772.
+He was born on 25 April 1722.
 He was the father of Admiral Mark Robinson, and of Charles Robinson, who was promoted commander in 1794, and was the senior surviving officer in that rank at the time of his death in 1853.

-Having entered the Navy in 1736 Robinson was commissioned lieutenant of the Vigilant 60, Captain James Douglas, on 30 March 1746 and promoted commander on 27 September 1758 from the Ramillies 90, Captain Wittewronge Taylor, the flagship of Admiral Sir Edward Hawke.
+Having entered the Navy in 1736, Robinson was commissioned lieutenant of the Vigilant 60, Captain James Douglas, on 30 March 1746 and promoted commander on 27 September 1758 from the Ramillies 90, Captain Wittewronge Taylor, the flagship of Admiral Sir Edward Hawke.
 During September 1759 he recommissioned the bomb Falcon 8, sailing for the Leeward Islands, but she was wrecked on the Saintes that November during the reduction of Guadeloupe.

 Robinson had to wait until the summer of 1767 for his next opportunity when he recommissioned the Fowey 24, going out to South Carolina in August and serving for the next four years off North America and in the southern seas relevant to the Falklands Island dispute.
 During this period he was credited with saving Charleston from a destructive fire and was rewarded by the merchants of the Carolinas with a piece of plate and a public vote of thanks.
 The Fowey returned to England and was paid off in July 1771.

 Upon the Worcester being ordered to the East Indies at the beginning of 1779 Captain Robinson surrendered the command to Captain George Talbot with fateful consequences for that officer.
-Instead he joined the Shrewsbury 74 in March, cruising off the Scilly Isles in April and giving chase to two French privateers, one of which, the Lorient-based Comte d’Artois 26, he captured.
-He was present in the Channel fleet retreat of August 1779, and joining Admiral Sir George Rodney’s relief force for Gibraltar he missed the Moonlight Battle off St. Vincent on 16 January 1780 as he had been required to escort the disabled Dublin 74, Captain Samuel Wallis, into Lisbon.
+Instead he joined the Shrewsbury 74 in March, cruising off the Scilly Isles in April and giving chase to two French privateers, one of which, the Lorient-based Comte d Artois 26, he captured.
+He was present in the Channel fleet retreat of August 1779, and joining Admiral Sir George Rodney s relief force for Gibraltar he missed the Moonlight Battle off St. Vincent on 16 January 1780 as he had been required to escort the disabled Dublin 74, Captain Samuel Wallis, into Lisbon.
 The Shrewsbury then formed part of Commodore Hon.
-Robert Boyle Walsingham’s reinforcement which sailed for the Leeward Islands in May 1780 to join with Rodney, although she arrived in June, some weeks before her consorts, and she later sailed with Rodney’s depleted fleet to New York before its return to the West Indies in November.
+Robert Boyle Walsingham s reinforcement which sailed for the Leeward Islands in May 1780 to join with Rodney, although she arrived in June, some weeks before her consorts, and she later sailed with Rodney s depleted fleet to New York before its return to the West Indies in November.

-He was present at the capture of St. Eustatius on 3 February 1781 and fought in Rear-Admiral Sir Samuel Hood’s action with the French off Martinique on 29 April 1781, losing six men killed and fourteen wounded.
-Remaining under Hood’s orders, he fought at the Battle of the Chesapeake on 5 September 1781 where the Shrewsbury led the van and was roughly handled.
-Captain Robinson lost his leg to a cannon shot, his first lieutenant was killed, and in total his command suffered casualties of fourteen men killed and fifty-two wounded.
+He was present at the capture of St. Eustatius on 3 February 1781 and fought in the Battle of Fort Royal on 29 April 1781, losing six men killed and fourteen wounded.
+Remaining under Hood s orders, he fought at the Battle of Chesapeake Bay on 5 September 1781 where the Shrewsbury led the van and was roughly handled.
+Captain Robinson sustained a severe wound to his hip and lost his leg to a cannon shot, his first lieutenant was killed, and in total his command suffered casualties of fourteen men killed and fifty-two wounded.
 The invalided Captain Robinson was succeeded two weeks later by the newly-posted Captain John Knight and he retired from the service with a three hundred guinea pension.

-Robinson married Elizabeth Reade of Portsmouth at St. Benet and St. Peters, Pauls’ Wharf, London on 26 November 1747 and had three sons and three daughters.
+Robinson married Elizabeth Reade of Portsmouth at St. Benet and St. Peters, Pauls Wharf, London on 26 November 1747 and had three sons and three daughters.
 His eldest son, John Reade Robinson, predeceased him in June 1781 at the age of 32.